mtimofiiv/blog.fiiv.io/_posts/2014-05-27-my-frosted-tips-attacked-by-crows.markdown

 ---
 layout: post
 title: "My frosted tips attacked by crows"
-subtitle: "One young man’s struggle and how hilarious it is now that it happened to my girlfriend (disclaimer: she does not have frosted tips)."
+subtitle: "One young man's struggle and how hilarious it is now that it happened to my girlfriend (disclaimer: she does not have frosted tips)."
 date: 2014-05-27
 categories: crows fashion
 permalink: /my-frosted-tips-attacked-by-crows